 - Ensure that your texting solutions are secure and give access only to authorized personnel.

 - Call recordings should be 100% secure and optional.

-- Agents should be trained to ensure consent and caller verification
+- Agents should be trained to ensure consent and caller verification.

 Ozonetel’s HIPAA-compliant call center software for healthcare

-Remember customers on the other side of the call consider your call center executive as an extension of your office.
+Remember that customers on the other side of the call consider your call center executive as an extension of your office.
 Adherence to HIPAA requires you to take a few extra steps while setting up a call center for your own or a client’s healthcare practice.
 But the hard work pays off with some unexpected benefits too.

-Who needs to be HIPAA complaint? https://theblog.adobe.com/are-all-of-your-cloud-service-providers-hipaa-compliant/
+Who needs to be HIPAA compliant? https://theblog.adobe.com/are-all-of-your-cloud-service-providers-hipaa-compliant/